• Skip to primary navigation

 Instructions

-• In a bowl, combine the flour, baking powder and salt.
+• In a bowl, whisk together the flour, baking powder, and salt.
 Set aside.

 6 cups all-purpose flour (800 g) (you may need 1-2 tablespoons extra), 2 teaspoons baking powder, a pinch of salt

-• In another large bowl, rub the orange zest with the sugar using your fingers.
-Then beat on low speed for about a minute.
-If using a stand mixer, use the paddle attachment.
+• In a large bowl, rub the orange zest into the sugar using your fingers until fragrant.
+Then beat on low speed for about 1 minute.

 zest from 1 orange, 1 ½ cups sugar (300g)

-• Add the butter to the sugar and beat on medium-high speed for 10 minutes, scraping the sides of the bowl when necessary.
-The mixture should be light and fluffy.
+• Add the butter and beat on medium-high speed for about 10 minutes, scraping the bowl as needed, until the mixture becomes light and fluffy.

 1 cup + 5 tablespoons unsalted butter, at room temperature, cubed (300g)